mrjackyliang/discord-stonker-bot/README.md

 An advanced business-ready bot built for finance-related Discord servers.
 This bot adds a suite of features designed to enhance the experience of your server such as content organization, impersonator detection, bumping threads, and more.

-**This project is largely sponsored by and actively used in [Low Key Stonks](https://liang.nyc/lowkeystonks).
-If you are seeking for a Discord server stewardship, feel free to [contact me](https://www.mrjackyliang.com/contact).**

 To use this Discord bot, you would need to:
 1. Install the [dependencies](#install-dependencies)
 2. Configure the [Discord application](#configure-discord-application)